Best Monitors for Programmers in 2026

 Best Ultrawide for Programming

 Ultrawide monitors are divisive among developers.
 Some swear by them.
 Others think they’re overhyped.
-I’ve used one for six months and I understand both sides.
 The key advantage is simple: code editor, terminal, and browser visible at the same time without overlapping windows.
+The key disadvantage is that ultrawide resolution (3440×1440) isn’t as sharp as 4K at 27 inches.

 LG 34WN80C-B